oehf/ipf/boot/ipf-spring-boot-starter/src/site/markdown/index.md

 | [ipf-xds-spring-boot-starter](../ipf-xds-spring-boot-starter/index.html)     | for XDS/SOAP-based IHE transactions
 | [ipf-fhir-spring-boot-starter](../ipf-fhir-spring-boot-starter/index.html)   | for FHIR/REST-based IHE transactions

-All other IPF starter modules transitively depend on `ipf-spring-boot-starter`, so there is no need to explicitly depend on this module.
+These IPF starter modules transitively depend on `ipf-spring-boot-starter`, so there is no need to explicitly depend on this module.

 `ipf-spring-boot-starter` auto-configures `org.openehealth.ipf.commons.map.SpringBidiMappingService` and provides